fivetran/fivetran_sdk/tools/README.md

 # SDK Destination Tester

-Make sure the gRPC server is running for your destination or one of the [destination examples](/examples/destination/).
+Make sure the gRPC server for your destination or one of the [destination examples](/examples/destination) is running.

 ## Steps
 1. Build the `sdk-destination-tester` docker image: